 Dr. Dolsten has served as a member of our board of directors since March 2015.
-He has served as the President of Worldwide Research and Development and Executive Vice President of Pfizer Inc., a biopharmaceutical company, since December 2010.
+He has served as the President of Worldwide Research and Development and Medical and Executive Vice President of Pfizer Inc., a biopharmaceutical company, since December 2010.
 Dr. Dolsten served as President of Worldwide Research and Development and Senior Vice President of Pfizer Inc. from May 2010 until December 2010 and President of Pfizer BioTherapeutics Research & Development Group and Senior Vice President of Pfizer Inc. from October 2009 until May 2010.
 From June 2008 to October 2009, Dr. Dolsten served as Senior Vice President of Wyeth, a biopharmaceutical company that was acquired by Pfizer Inc. in October 2009, and President, Wyeth Research from June 2008 to October 2009.
 Prior to joining Wyeth, Dr. Dolsten was a Private Equity Partner at Orbimed Advisors, LLC and Executive Vice President, Head of Pharma Research at Boehringer Ingelheim, a pharmaceutical company.
 Dr. Dolsten also previously held research leadership positions at AstraZeneca, Pharmacia and Upjohn.
 He is widely recognized as a leader within the medical research and drug development community.

 Scott Garland, MBA

 Mr. Garland has served as a member of our board of directors since November 2014.
-Mr. Garland is currently President and Chief Executive Officer at Portola Pharmaceuticals, Inc. a commercial-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics targeting thrombosis and other hematologic diseases.
+Mr. Garland is currently President and Chief Executive Officer and a member of the board of directors of Portola Pharmaceuticals, Inc. a commercial-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics targeting thrombosis and other hematologic diseases.
 Prior to joining Portola in 2018, Mr. Garland was President and previously Chief Commercial Officer at Relypsa Inc. Prior to Relypsa, Mr. Garland served as Executive Vice President and Chief Commercial Officer of Exelixis, Inc. a biopharmaceutical company focused on developing and commercializing cancer treatments, from October 2011 to October 2014.
 Prior to joining Exelixis, Mr. Garland spent close to a decade at Genentech leading the commercial franchises for two multi-billion dollar therapies – Avastin® (bevacizumab) and Rituxan® (rituximab).
 He started his career at Merck as a sales representative and then went on to serve at Amgen in various sales and marketing roles, including market development, to support the launch of Aranesp® (darbepoetin alfa).
 Mr. Garland has an M.B.A. from Duke University’s Fuqua School of Business and a B.A. from California Polytechnic University (San Luis Obispo).

 Barry E. Greene